Sunday 24th October, 2004

 “I’ll ask you once—why did you kill the jeweller and his wife?”

-“Jeezz …” McQuade’s big trembling body fell forward and he rolled onto the cold, damp earth.
+“Jeez—” McQuade’s big trembling body fell forward, and he rolled onto the cold, damp earth.
 “The old man wouldn’t open the fucking safe—”

 “Shoot him in the mid-section, Mr Elliott.”
-The blonde lifted her left hand to steady her pistol as she aimed at the trembling, sobbing lawyer’s head.
+The blonde raised her pistol to aim at the trembling, sobbing lawyer’s groin.
 “You have one bullet—I have fucking loads.”

 “Please … don’t make me—”